 Mencap wrote a report called ‘Death by indifference’ in 2007.
 The report was about 6 people with learning disabilities who should not have died.
 At Health Education England we want to make sure that staff that work people that have Intellectual Disabilities have the rights skills and values, in the right place at the right time.

 “Health Education England (HEE) exists for one reason only: to support the delivery of excellent healthcare and health improvement to the patients and public of England by ensuring that the workforce of today and tomorrow has the right numbers, skills, values and behaviours, at the right time and in the right place.”

-HEE runs as a single organisation, across four regional hubs across 12 local offices.
-The Intellectual Disabilities programme is a regional programme working across the south of England.
+HEE runs as a single organisation, across five regional hubs across 12 local offices.
+The Intellectual Disabilities programme is a regional programme working across the south east of England.

 The programme has a single aim: